Skip to content

 To remove a join, select the edge and press Delete or Backspace.

-The Filters section lets you build WHERE clause conditions without writing SQL:
+The Where section lets you build WHERE clause conditions without writing SQL:

 The Group By section lets you group results by one or more columns.
 Select columns from the dropdown to add them.
 When you apply aggregate functions to columns in the Columns section, non-aggregated selected columns are automatically added to GROUP BY.

 The Having section adds conditions that filter grouped results (like WHERE, but applied after aggregation).
-Add conditions with column, operator, and value — the same interface as the Filters section.
+Add conditions with a column, operator, and value, just like the Where section.

 The Order By section controls result sorting: